wp-plugins/fbog-ilike-button/README.txt

 You can overide the settings as per page/post by typing the following code in your post/page: `<!--fbilike-->` if you wish to display the button or `<!--nofbilike-->` if you wish to hide it.

+= How can I position the button to left/right relative to content? =

+Use the option DIV Style and style the div around the iframe.
+Eg. if you want to position the button to the right write something like
+::float:right; margin:0px:: But pay attention not to mess other elements and their position.
+Use clear:top,bottom, left carefully.

+== Screenshots ==
+1. I Like Button along with Tweetmeme and Buzz.
+2. I Like Button alone, float left
+3. Admin settings and options

 == Changelog ==

 = 1.1 =